Electrical Apprenticeship Training Application - Level 1 - Fall 2025

 About this course

 Enrolling into this course is how you pay your application fee.
-After you enroll we'll collect your eligibility paperwork and get you set up to begin coursework in Fall 2025.
+After you enroll we'll collect your eligibility paperwork and get your apprentices set up to begin coursework in Fall 2025.
 Each apprentice needs a seat.
 This non-refundable application fee will be deducted from your initial deposit.
-For a full breakdown of apprenticeship costs, go here: LINK.
+The full cost of of this year-long program is $3900 per apprentice.
+A full breakdown of the fees can be found in the FAQs below.

 Program Details: